FAQs

 - What does pre-loss condition mean?

-There may be some damage to your commercial property and facility that existed prior to the loss.
+There may be some damage to your home and property that existed prior to your loss.
 Therefore, these damages will not be included in the scope of repairs.
-We are responsible for returning your commercial property to how it was before the damage occurred, in other words, to its pre-loss condition, using materials of like-kind and quality.
+We are responsible for returning your home to how it was before the damage occurred, in other words, to its pre-loss condition, using materials of like-kind and quality.
 At your request, we will provide you with an estimate for any additional construction projects you may wish undertaken by our team.
 This additional work is termed, “non-insured work.”